 "I forgot to hang my stocking," the boy cried and began rummaging through the half-empty carton of decorations until he found the red velvet, fur-trimmed stocking with his name embroidered on it with metallic gold yarn.

-After his stocking was hung on the mantel, Conner asked his father to read him a Christmas story.
+After his stocking was hung on the mantel, Stacy went to the kitchen to wash the dinner dishes.
+Meanwhile, Conner asked his father to read him a Christmas story.

 "I know just the one," Kelly said as his son climbed up on his lap. "'Twas the night before Christmas when all through the house not a creature was stirring, not even a mouse.
 The stockings were hung by the chimney with care, in hopes that St. Nicholas soon would be there."